“When we put our hands in the soil and kick up the soil microbiology, our health is improved, as is our concentration.” – Rod Olson

 The number one, most important thing you can do is to understand your soil.
 The best way to do this is to get a soil test.
 Yes, this is an investment but then you can become the steward of your land.
 You’ll know exactly what the soil needs, in terms of nutrients and micronutrients or soil structure.
 This could save money in the long term as you spend money on the essential things.

 The third thing to do is create a budget.
 Decide how much you can set aside to develop your backyard.
 Is this the year for a big design budget or is this the year for more subtle enhancements?
-Landscaping can take as much money as you let it, so create a budget and stick to it.
+Local landscaping can take as much money as you let it, to create a budget and stick to it.
 Hiring someone to do regular maintenance can increase your enjoyment of your yard as well.

 Fourthly, commit to an organic-only approach to your backyard.
 Vancouver aims to be the greenest city in the world by 2020, according to Mayor Gregor Robertson.
 It will require each homeowner to do their small part.
 That also means that the availability of organic products for home and garden use should be increasing.